Posted: Mon Apr 10, 2006 11:23 am Post subject: California auto insurance Rules

-Hi, for all Californians it is important to know that the time you apply for a driver's license you're actually conveying your 'implied consent' to get you medically tested under circumstances that you get convicted of DUI.
+Californians who're applying for a driver's license are actually conveying an 'implied consent' to get them medically tested under circumstances that they face DUI conviction.

 Your driving privileges would be called-off if you don't undergo this test with the DMV.
 But if such a conviction comes your way later on you're bound to face a jail-term, a severe penalty, meet more stringent DUI criteria etc.